jazzband/prettytable/README.md

 ### Using themes

-After you are certain that you've imported the theme, you can quickly apply it.
-Now, printing the theme will include color.
+After you've imported the theme, apply it.
+Now printing the theme will include color.

 ```python